Atlanta Falcons

 The younger Ulbrich pretended to be New Orleans Saints general manager Mickey Loomis and told Sanders that he would “have to wait a little bit longer” to get drafted but that the Saints would select him with their next pick.
 The younger Ulbrich then hung up on Sanders, who was left confused by the phone call.

-Just days removed from the prank call, the NFL has handed down a major fine to the elder Ulbrich and another fine the Falcons organization over the leak of Sanders’ number.
+Just days removed from the prank call, the NFL has handed down a major fine to the elder Ulbrich and another fine to the Falcons organization over the leak of Sanders’ number.
 According to Tom Pelissero, the Falcons have been fined $250,000, while the elder Ulbrich has been fined $100,000.

 The younger Ulbrich, who’s 21 years old, has since issued a public apology for pranking Sanders.